margrammas/MapMyWorld/README.md

 rtabmap-databaseViewer ~/.ros/rtabmap.db

 * View database
-Once you statisfied with your move, press `Ctrl + c` to exit then view your database with
+Once you statisfied with your move and the map is generated, press `Ctrl + C` to stop teleop, then view your database with
 ```
 rtabmap-databaseViewer ~/.ros/rtabmap.db
 ```
-Remember to rename your `~/.ros/rtabmap.db` before your next attempt since it will be deleted due to the launch file setting in `mapping.launch`
+Remember to move or copy your `~/.ros/rtabmap.db` before your next attempt since it will be deleted due to the launch file setting in `mapping.launch`.

+Enjoy!

 ## Tips
 1. It's recommended to update and upgrade your environment before running the code.
 ```bash
 sudo apt-get update && sudo apt-get upgrade -y
 ```
-2. Remember to rename your `~/.ros/rtabmap.db` before your next attempt since it will be deleted due to the launch file setting in `mapping.launch`

-## Code Style
-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).